95,765 total views, 1 views today

 Now, we’ll talk about each type of navigation with a proper example.

-Site Navigation (Local Navigation)
+Site Navigation (Local Navigation) – Local navigation in SharePoint means

-This is simple navigation without which no SharePoint user/developer could go in the classic SharePoint experience at least – the very popular term of this type of navigation is called “Quick Launch”.
+This is simple navigation without which no SharePoint user/developer could go in the classic SharePoint experience at least – the very popular term for this type of navigation is called “Quick Launch”.
 If you are at the site level and need to create navigation related to that particular site, then Quick Launch navigation is your best friend!!!

 Example of Site Navigation (Local Navigation).